sorukumar/blog/_posts/2024-04-04-Node-Cohort-Analysis-V0.0.md

 ## The answers we were seeking

- - [ ] How many new nodes sign up each month?
+Q: How many new nodes sign up each month? ~300 per month
- - How many we loose per month
+Q: How many we loose per month?
    - How do nodes behave when they sign-up, How long they are alive before they are dead.
 Do they come alive from dead?
 Do they       resurrect?

 ## Notes and Next step